Floating Filter Component

-It is possible to provide Angular floating filter for ag-Grid to use if you are are using the Angular version of ag-Grid.
+It is possible to provide an Angular floating filter for ag-Grid to use if you are are using the Angular version of ag-Grid.
 See registering framework components for how to register framework components.

 React Floating Filters

-It is possible to provide React floating filter for ag-Grid to use if you are are using the React version of ag-Grid.
+It is possible to provide a React floating filter for ag-Grid to use if you are are using the React version of ag-Grid.
 See registering framework components for how to register framework components.